<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 • Installing security cameras.

-• Never hiding a spare key outside.
+• Never hide a spare key outside.

 • Installing an alarm.